Skip to content

 -Christian Carruthers, from The Christchurch Press Obituary of Tony Peake.

-Peake would eventually bounce back and forth from Sydney, before starting up The Edge nightclub on Hereford Street.
+Peake would eventually bounce back and forth from Sydney, before starting up The Edge nightclub on Hereford Street in the 1990s, where he gave emerging acts including Dark Tower and Salmonella Dub a helping hand.

 Later on, one-time Solatudes bassist Chris (Anzak?) began putting on shows as Burning House Promotions at various spots around town, including the University Student Association, as well as gigs like those featured in the poster below promoting The Max Block and The Terminals.
 The money raised by these shows was in aid of Audio Access, an 8-track studio that had started up on Bedford Row and captured music for the likes of All Fall Down, Tall Dwarfs and The Terminals themselves.